 Canstar Blue consumer expert, Megan Birot said: “Although long life milk tends to be cheaper than fresh milk across the board, the ongoing supermarket ‘milk wars’ and rising living costs mean the price difference is not as great as it used to be.
 In fact, the recent price hike from Coles and Woolworths negated any difference in price between homebrand fresh and long life milk.”

-“Our latest consumer survey found the majority of Aussies still prefer fresh milk (61%), while 28% buy long life milk perhaps because it’s considered more cost-efficient as it can be stored for longer.”
+“The majority of Aussies still prefer fresh milk, while most people buy long life milk perhaps because it’s considered more cost-efficient as it can be stored for longer.”